 The investigation of Annika Joeres and Susanne Götze illuminates a neglected subject of climate policy.
 They show what a powerful player the Lobby for Carbon Capture and Storage (CCS) has become for the European Climate Policy.

-Funding China's energy at Europe's expense: An investigation into a corrupt deal between Malta and Montenegro's leaders
+Funding China's energy at Europe's expense: Corrupt deal between Malta and Montenegro

 PODGORICA - The Malta-based Shift News in collaboration with the largest Montenegrin daily DAN launched an investigation into the Sino-Maltese wind farm project in Montenegro underhandedly backed by Montenegro's ruling clique and Azerbaijani businesses present both in Malta and Montenegro.